Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 - Apply a light coat of Jeff's Texas style rub to the top side of the tri-tip.

 - Set the meat aside while you go get the smoker ready.

-- Setup your smoker for cooking at about 225°F (107°C) with indirect heat if possible.
-If your smoker uses a water pan fill it up.
+- Setup your smoker for cooking at 225°F (107°C) using indirect heat.
+If your smoker uses a water pan, fill it up.

 - Let the smoker preheat for about 30 minutes before proceeding to the next step.